 - The parsed files and style hooks for 'example.dtx', 'example.sty', 'example.drv' and 'example.bib' all clash.
-Bad. - Filling messes up comments, but only at the end of the file.
-Reported by Juergen Reiss <psy3022@rzbox.uni-wuerzburg.de>. - C-c C-q C-e doesn't work properly on nested itemize environments.
-Reported by "Robert B. Love" <rlow@raptor.rmNUG.ORG>. - C-c 'should always stay in the current window, also when it find a new file. - Do not overwrite emacs warnings about existing auto-save files when loading a new file - Maybe the regexp for matching a TeX symbol during parsing should be "\\\\([a-zA-Z]+\\].\\)"' '<thiemann@informatik.uni-tuebingen.de>' Peter Thiemann. - AUCTEX should not parse verbatim environments. - LATEX formatting should skip verbatim environments. - The argument to '\verb' may be broken when filling if it contains a space.
-This should be fixed or documented.
-Suggested by several people. - Make "' check for math context in LaTeX-math-mode. and simply self insert if not in a math context. - Make TeX-insert-dollar more robust.
-Currently it can be fooled by '\mbox''es and escaped double dollar for example. - Fix bug with TeX-show-environment from hidden document environment. - Correct indentation for tabular, tabbing, table, math, and array environments. - If there are unmatched \$ characters in 'verbatim' or similar environments, the rest of the buffer gets fontified with the math face (usually in brown).
-A good way to fix this bug would be to have conditional font locking, i.e. different (syntactical) keywords are used inside certain environments.
-This would allow special fontification of programming languages in 'lstlisting' environments as well.
-Unfortunately such conditional font locking is not provided yet by Emacs.
-As a workaround you can insert '%\$' after the end of the environment in concern.
+Bad. - C-c 'should always stay in the current window, also when it finds a new file. - Do not overwrite emacs warnings about existing auto-save files when loading a new file - Maybe the regexp for matching a TeX symbol during parsing should be "\\\\([a-zA-Z]+\\].\\)"' '<thiemann@informatik.uni-tuebingen.de>' Peter Thiemann. - AUCT_EX should not parse verbatim environments. - Make "' check for math context in LaTeX-math-mode. and simply self insert if not in a math context. - Make TeX-insert-dollar more robust.
+Currently it can be fooled by '\mbox''es and escaped double dollar for example. - Correct indentation for tabular, tabbing, table, math, and array environments. - Syntax highlighting of LATEX constructs spanning more than one line sometimes stops in the middle of the construct.
+Highlighting can get lost during typing.
+(XEmacs only) - No syntactic font locking of verbatim macros and environments.
+(XEmacs only) - Font locking inside of verbatim macros and environments is not inhibited.
+This may result in syntax highlighting of unbalanced dollar signs and the like spilling out of the verbatim content.
+(XEmacs only) - Folding of LATEX constructs spanning more than one line may result in overfull lines.
+(XEmacs only)